AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 **Note:** In tree data the root can be both a word and a word combination.
 Phrases and texts, however, are parsed into words, so the root is also a single word.
 Even if you set it manually, it still needs to be just one word for the chart to work correctly.

 In the sample below, there is a chart based on a list of phrases about oxygen.
-The root word, "liquid", is set explicitly – the default root would be "oxygen" since it is the first word in the first string.
-You can switch to "oxygen" or "pure" to see how the choice of the root affects the chart.
+The root word, `"liquid"`, is set explicitly – the default root would be `"oxygen"` since it is the first word in the first string.
+You can switch to `"oxygen"` or `"pure"` to see how the choice of the root affects the chart.

 ```
 // create data